Last updated: June 18, 2026

 What is the first program to apply for?

 If your child needs medical care, start with Medi-Cal.
 If your child needs help at home, call IHSS.
-If the disability is severe and the household has low income, start SSI too.
+If the disability is severe and your household has low income, start SSI too.

 Can Medi-Cal cover therapy or equipment for a child?